jcubic/jquery.terminal/README.md

 ### Contribution

-If you want to contribute make sure you modify js/jquery.terminal-src.js and css/jquery.terminal-src.css files and run `make`.
-To make it work you need to have installed java to run yuicompressor-2.4.8.jar and isntall uglifyjs:
+If you want to contribute make sure you modify `js/jquery.terminal-src.js` and `css/jquery.terminal-src.css` files and run `make`.
+To make it work you need to have installed java to run yuicompressor-2.4.8.jar and install uglifyjs:

 ```
 npm install -g uglifyjs